 - When first going over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is operating correctly and heating your home’s air.

-There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
+There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being utilized.
 Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to failed blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can cause broken blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.

 4. Is the Furnace Getting Electricity?